What the difference between being a nutritionist vs health coach vs herbalist?

 Very few, if any, focus on goal setting strategies with clients, and clients leave with a practitioner-developed plan on how to use herbs for their health issues.

-How do I Become a Nutritionist, Health Coach, or Herbalist?
+How do I Become a Holistic Nutritionist, Health Coach, or Herbalist?

 There is a lot of confusion regarding licensing and legality of practice for the holistic field as a whole.
 This is because states get to choose licensing requirements for health practitioners, and so rules can vary depending upon where you live.